-The human become so focused on his work, he became unaware of his surroundings and did not notice that several German soldiers were coming up to his location.
+The human become so focused on his work, he lost track of his surroundings and did not notice that several German soldiers were coming up to his location.
 When he finally saw them, it was too late to run away.
 So, this cat’s human decided to lay very still hoping not to be noticed.

 Humans are big and Pitouchi quickly realized that his human’s idea was sure to fail.
 The cat jumped out of the hole and landed on a broken piece of a tree.
 This startled the German’s who fired two shots at the cat.
 Both bullets missed Pitouchi and he jumped back into the hole with his beloved human.
 The German soldiers laughed because they had been scared by a cat.
 They turned and walked away.
 Pitouchi’s human finished his drawings and gave his life-saving hero of a cat a ride on his shoulder back to safety.